zevwoodstock/BlockFW/README.md

 `julia --project`

-Then, to run Experiment 1 in the article (the convex problem):
+Then, to run Experiment 1 in the article (the convex problem) for both BCFW with short-step and adaptive step sizes:

 `julia> include("test.jl")`
+`julia> include("test_adaptive.jl")`

 Similarly, to run Experiment 2 in the article (the nonconvex Difference-of-Convex "DC" problem):